 On November 24, 2015, the Company announced that its Board of Directors had authorized the repurchase of up to \$200 million of the Company's common stock, which the Company completed during Fiscal 2016.
-On November 15, 2016, the Company's Board of Directors authorized the repurchase of up to an additional \$200 million of the Company's common stock.
-This share repurchase program will be funded using the Company's available cash, and is authorized to be executed through November 2018.
-As of January 28, 2017, the Company had \$199.6 million available for purchase under its share repurchase program.
+On November 15, 2016, the Company's Board of Directors authorized the repurchase of up to an additional \$200 million of the Company's common stock, which the Company completed during the third quarter of Fiscal 2017.
+On August 16, 2017, the Company's Board of Directors approved the repurchase of up to an additional \$300 million of the Company's common stock.
+This new repurchase program is authorized to be executed through August 2019 and is funded using the Company's available cash and borrowings on the ABL Line of Credit.
+During Fiscal 2017, the Company repurchased 3,006,720 shares of common stock for \$282.5 million under its share repurchase programs.
+As of February 3, 2018, the Company had \$217.2 million available for purchase under its share repurchase program.